albheim/aoc22/README.md

 I only run this interactively in the lein REPL, though it can be run as a script from the repo root or being included in a REPL session with `(load-file "clojure/dayXX.clj")`.

 ### Julia
-I run this interactively, but can also be run with `julia julia/dayXX.jl Y`.
+I run this interactively, but can also be run with `julia julia/dayXX.jl`.

 ## Notes